A colonoscopy looks at the whole of the inside of the large bowel.

 You need to have an empty bowel for the test.
-So the endoscopist can clearly see the inside of your bowel.
+This is so the endoscopist can clearly see the inside of your bowel.

-You need to take medications (laxatives) to empty your bowel the day before your test.
+To empty your bowel you take medications (laxatives) the day before your test.

 After taking the laxatives you might need the toilet often and very suddenly.
 You may have some cramps.
-It is sensible to stay at home for a few hours after taking laxatives so that you are near a toilet.
+It's best to stay at home for a few hours after taking laxatives so that you are near a toilet.

 The hospital might ask you to eat a low fibre diet for 1 or 2 days before the test.
 It is very important to drink plenty of clear fluids.
 This includes:

 - squash (not with red or purple colouring)